nicholasreinaldo/LuminaEcommerce/README.md

     listing_status BOOLEAN NOT NULL DEFAULT TRUE
    );

-5. **Insert template database values into the table** This is optional, but you can use this as a starting point for the product list.
+6. **Insert template database values into the table**
+   <br/>This is optional, but you can use this as a starting point for the product list.
    ```
    INSERT INTO products (brand_name, product_name, product_price, product_image_url, stock_amount, listing_status)
    VALUES